-The Educational Opportunity Program was established in 2006 in response to Goucher’s commitment to diversity.
-Consideration for the program is available to first-generation Maryland residents from underserved socio-economic backgrounds who exhibit intellectual promise, motivation and scholarship.
-In partnership with state funding, grants and generous gifts, the EOP Scholars Program provides selected students with the opportunity to experience a multidisciplinary global emphasis liberal arts education they may not have otherwise been able to afford.
+The Educational Opportunity Program was established in 2006 to reflect Goucher’s commitment to diversity.
+Consideration for the program is available to first-generation Maryland residents from underserved socio-economic backgrounds who exhibit intellectual promise, motivation, and scholarship.
+In partnership with state funding, grants, and generous gifts, the EOP Scholars Program provides selected students with the opportunity to experience a liberal arts education they may not have otherwise been able to afford.

 Admissions and financial aid requirements are available here.

 Goucher College wants to make your transition to college as worry-free as possible.
 That’s why our Educational Opportunity Program includes a summer “bridge” program that will make the adjustment to campus life a little easier.
-Once the academic year starts, EOP Scholars meet regularly with the Assistant Dean of Multicultural Services and members of the Goucher community to continue our mutual commitment to your success.
+Once the academic year starts, EOP Scholars meet regularly with the EOP Coordinator and members of the Goucher community to continue our mutual commitment to your success.

 At Goucher we talk a lot about transforming lives.
 That’s because we believe a college education can change your life.
 We’ve seen it happen thousands of times.
 It can happen to you, too.